-4 Select if you want the password expire warning period.
+4 Select if you want use a password expire warning time period.

 If you select this option, you need to specify how often Evolution should send the password expire message.

 - 5 Select if you want to automatically synchronize remote mail locally. - 6 Click Forward.